healthykitchen101/healthykitchen101.com/electric-skillets/reviews/elite-gourmet/elite-gourmet-electric-skillet-eg-6203.md

 *   Thermostat (15%) - **8.0**/undefined

-The entire build of the Elite Gourmet Non-Stick Electric Skillet EG-6203# was extremely sturdy.
-All the design features were of high quality, especially the marble-coated, raised honeycomb pan with an impressive capacity.
+The entire build of the Elite Gourmet Non-Stick Electric Skillet EG-6203# is extremely sturdy.
+All the design features are of a high quality, especially the raised honeycomb pan with its marble coating and impressive capacity.

 ### 10 - Pan